 Moonstone can be found virtually anywhere on Earth and is known for its iridescent blue-to-white color.
-This ethereal color is where moonstone gets its name as it doesn’t look like it’s from this Earth.
+This ethereal color is where the moonstone gets its name as it doesn’t look like it’s from this Earth.

 Those who use moonstone in their daily life use it to promote purification, self-development, spiritualization, and energization.
 This stone supports inner strength, restores balance, promotes fertility and new beginnings, and removes feelings of stress and selfishness.

 This stone is named after Prince Alexander II from Russia because it was found by miners in the Ural mountains during that time.
-Miners were said to be working one day collecting emeralds.
+Miners were said to be working one-day collecting emeralds.
 When they were brought back to the camp, the miners found the gems shone red in the firelight.
 When they woke in the morning, the stones were green again.

 Alexandrite is a variety of chrysoberyl and it contains titanium, iron, and chromium.
-These elements are what gives the gemstone its signature green color.
+These elements are what give the gemstone its signature green color.
 Alexandrite is considered a balancing stone and is great for manifestation and strengthening intuition, creativity, and imagination.

 Many people use alexandrite when working with their crown chakra as it grants you healing energy for the universe.